jangler/pokecrystal/fate-readme.txt

 - All full-party heals such as Pokémon Centers have been removed, except for Sacred Ash.
-- Revives, Max Revives, and Revival Herbs cannot be purchased and do not appear in the overworld.
+- Revives, Max Revives, and Revival Herbs have been removed.
 - Ethers, Max Ethers, Elixers, and Max Elixers can be purchased in marts at approximately one tenth of their regular values.
-- Other healing and status-curing items can be purchased at approximately one half of their regular prices.
+- Healing, status-curing, and X items can be purchased at approximately one half of their regular prices.
 - The Goldenrod City vending machines are out of service.